 Upcoming events to celebrate the anthem’s bicentennial

 Sept.
-12: “Banner Moments” exhibit opens at U-M Hatcher Graduate Library with anthem-related treasures from the William L. Cements Library (through December).
+12: “Banner Moments” exhibit opens at U-M Hatcher Graduate Library with anthem-related treasures from the William L. Clements Library (through December).

 Sept.
 13: Michigan Marching Band halftime performance with 500 singers at the Big House as Michigan plays Miami (Ohio).